-Our principal sources of cash consist of cash provided by financing activities, including \$2,940 in net proceeds related to a registered direct offering of our common stock in March 2017, proceeds related to \$16,000 SWK Loan in July 2017 (less the concurrent retirement of our then existing term loan), the proceeds related the sale of our common stock through the Sales Agreement and from ongoing product and formulation sales.
-We may also sell some or all of our owenership interestes in Eton or our other subsidiaries.
+Our principal sources of cash consist of cash provided by financing activities, including \$2,940 in net proceeds related to a registered direct offering of our common stock in March 2017, proceeds related to \$16,000 SWK Loan in July 2017 (less the concurrent retirement of our then existing term loan), and from ongoing product and formulation sales.
 We do not currently receive sufficient revenues to support our operations.

 We may need significant additional capital to support our business plan and fund our proposed business operations.
-We are eligible to receive additional proceeds from future sales of our common stock under the Sales Agreement.
-We may also seek additional financing from a variety of sources, including other equity or debt financings, funding from corporate partnerships or licensing arrangements, sales of assets or any other financing transaction.
+We are eligible to receive additional proceeds from future sales of our common stock under our Controlled Equity Offering SM sales agreement with Cantor Fitzgerald & Co We may also seek additional financing from a variety of sources, including other equity or debt financings, funding from corporate partnerships or licensing arrangements, sales of assets or any other financing transaction.
 If we issue equity or convertible debt securities to raise additional funds, our existing stockholders may experience substantial dilution, and the newly issued equity or debt securities may have more favorable terms or rights, preferences and privileges senior to those of our existing stockholders.
 If we raise additional funds through collaboration or licensing arrangements or sales of assets, we may be required to relinquish potentially valuable rights to our product candidates or proprietary technologies or formulations, or grant licenses on terms that are not favorable to us.
 If we raise funds by incurring additional debt, we may be required to pay significant interest expenses and our leverage relative to our earnings or to our equity capitalization may increase.
 Obtaining commercial loans, assuming they would be available, would increase our liabilities and future cash commitments and may impose restrictions on our activities, such as the financial and operating covenants included in the agreements governing the SWK Loan.
 Further, we may incur substantial costs in pursuing future capital and/or financing transactions, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
 We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which would adversely impact our financial results.